jocke/taggart/README.markdown

 History
 -------

+- Added informational Taggart.help and Taggart.tags.
+- Moved several tags into arrays for easier reference.
+- Created Taggart::VERSION and Taggart::BUILD for reference and DRYness.
+- Changed some of the labels in the test file.
 - Added `<table>` to Array that creates single or multi row tables.
 - Added `<ol>` and `<ul>` tags to the Array so you can now generate lists in one fast action.
 - Added `<script>`-tag.
 You can now add `"my-script.js".script` and `"alert('Hello World!')".script`.